Authored by the expert who managed and guided the team behind the Cyprus Property Pack

 Could property prices jump again in Paphos as of 2026?

-A plausible upside range for Paphos property prices over the next 12 months is roughly plus 5% to plus 12%, with the higher end more likely for apartments and smaller rental-ready homes in prime areas.
+A plausible upside range for Paphos residential property prices over the next 12 months is about plus 4% to plus 7% overall, with good apartments possibly doing closer to plus 6% to plus 10%.

 Please also note that we regularly publish and update real estate price forecasts for Paphos here.